falcosecurity/falcosidekick/README.md

 webhook:
   # address: "" # Webhook address, if not empty, Webhook output is enabled
+  # customHeaders: # Custom headers to add in POST, useful for Authentication
+  #   key: value
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 azure: